 - Add the cashews, lemon juice (if using) water and salt (if using) to the blender jug and blend until smooth.

-*You don’t have to soak the cashews first unless you have a weaker model blender.
-If you do want/need to soak them then you can place them in a bowl, pour over boiling water from the kettle and leave to soak for one hour.
-They will then be very easy to blend if your blender is a weaker model.
+- You don’t have to soak the cashews first unless you have a weaker model blender.
+If you do want/need to soak them then you can place them in a bowl, pour over boiling water from the kettle and leave to soak for 15 minutes, then drain and rinse and continue with the recipe.